nextflow-io/nextflow/docs/README.md

 To edit and contribute to the documentation, you only need a text editor to change the appropriate `.md` files in this directory.

-Once you have made your changes, run the following command build the HTML files:
+Once you have made your changes, run the following command to build the HTML files:
 ```bash
 make clean html
 ```